giovanniboscu/continuous-section-field/docs/CSF_Polygon_Geometry_Guide.md

 wall_outer@cell@t=0.015
 ```

-The base name is used for polygon pairing across sections (index-based).
+The base name is used to validate consistency across paired polygons.
+Polygon pairing across sections remains index-based.
 Tags are metadata only.
 ---

 ### Example 1 - Rectangular Hollow Box